NakarinP/longreadvqs/README.md

 The plot above captures atypical SNVs towards the 3’ end of the sample 4 alignment, which is potentially caused by sequencing error.
-We can address this issue using the “vqscustompct” function, which allows us to adjust the % cut-off for error minimization at specific range(s) in the alignment.
+We can address this issue using the “vqscustompct” function, which allows us to adjust the % cut-off for noise minimization at specific range(s) in the alignment.
 In the case of sample 4, we increase the % cut-off from position 972 onward, raising it from 10% to 30%.